Pine Bush, New York

-Pine Bush is a hamlet (and census-designated place) located in the town of Crawford and adjacent to Shawangunk, New York, within Orange and adjacent to Ulster counties in the U.S. It is roughly coterminous with the 12566 ZIP code and 744 telephone exchange in the 845 area code.
+Pine Bush is a hamlet (and census-designated place) located in the town of Crawford and adjacent to Shawangunk, New York, within Orange and adjacent to Ulster counties in the United States.
+It is roughly coterminous with the 12566 ZIP code and 744 telephone exchange in the 845 area code.
 These both extend into adjacent regions of the town of Shawangunk in Ulster County.
 (The Pine Bush Central School District includes part of the town of Mamakating in Sullivan County as well).
 The population was 1,751 at the 2020 census.

-Pine Bush is part of the Poughkeepsie-Newburgh-Middletown, NY Metropolitan Statistical Area as well as the larger New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+Pine Bush is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.